by Christopher Dow

 Immigration from the Southern states continued, and was the largest single population driver until 1880.
-Prior to that, the foreign-born population was a mere 84 out of a little more than 20,000, but a large influx of Europeans—Germans, Czechs, and Austrians—caused a dramatic increase in the population.
+Prior to that, the foreign-born population was a mere 84 out of a little more than 20,000, but a large influx of Europeans—primarily Germans, Czechs, and Austrians—caused a dramatic increase in the population.
 By 1900, the population had more than doubled.

 Today, Killeen, lying about 30 miles west of Temple, is now even larger than Temple, having received definite population and economic boosts in 1942 with the establishment the U.S. Army installation Fort Hood, the western part of which lies in Coryell County.
 The site was chosen due to the presence of wide open spaces with a variety of terrain needed to test and train troops for World War II tank destroyers.
-Today, Fort Hood covers 214,000 acres, making it one of the largest military bases in the free world by area.
-It’s more than 45,000 assigned soldiers and 8,900 civilian employees also makes it one of the most populous.
+Now Fort Hood covers 214,000 acres, making it one of the largest military bases in the free world by area.
+Its more than 45,000 assigned soldiers and 8,900 civilian employees also make it one of the most populous.
 Only Fort Bliss is larger in area, and only Fort Benning is more numerous in personnel.

-Suburbanization of the county followed in the decade after WWII.
+Suburbanization of the county followed during the decade after WWII.
 With the Cold War in swing, Fort Hood continued to provide strong economic support for the Killen area, and the growth of the rail system, manufacturing, and important regional medical facilities in Temple solidified the economy there.
 However, the county also has seen more than its share of mass shootings: the Luby Cafeteria shooting of October 16, 1991, which killed 23 and wounded 20 others; the Fort Hood shooting of November 5, 2009, which killed 13 people and wounded 30; and the second Fort Hood shooting of April 2, 2014, which resulted in three deaths and 16 injured.